 The best South African souvenirs to buy in Cape Town

 Thanks to its amazing health benefits, Rooibos tea is gaining popularity worldwide.
-This fragrant caffeine free tea comes from a shrub-like bush which only grows in the Cederberg area on the West Coast of South Africa, just north of Cape Town, making it ‘truly South African’.
+This fragrant caffeine free tea comes from a shrub-like bush which only grows in the Cederberg area on the West Coast of South Africa, just north of Cape Town, making it ‘truly South African’ and a great souvenir from South Africa.
 It’s a very popular drink in South Africa.
 Rooibos tea of various brands can be found in most supermarkets.
 For nice gift wrapping, flavoured Rooibos tea or loose Rooibos tea, you can visit specialty tea or souvenir shops in town.
 Rooibos tea is a nice souvenir to buy in Cape Town, especially when you want something small and light to carry back home in your luggage.

-Tip: You can also buy Rooibos Tea online if you run out of your South African stock
+You can also buy Rooibos Tea online if you run out of your South African stock or if you did not have the change to find some while shopping in South Africa

 Biltong is a cured and dried meat flavoured with various spices, originating from South Africa.
 Biltong used to be made for meat preservation purposes by the early ‘Voortrekkers’, but is now a very popular snack in South Africa.
 Traditionally, biltong is made from beef but also comes in most variations of game meat; like kudu, springbok, ostrich and even shark.
 Biltong can be bought in supermarkets, butcheries and specialised biltong shops.
 Varieties of biltong include droewors (dried sausage) and chilli bites, which are small spicy sticks of meat.
 Biltong is great as ‘padkos’, which in South Africa means ‘snacks for the road’, or literally translated: ‘road food’ (but not road kill) It can also be had as an appetiser before a South African braai or barbeque. which is when you will have the real meat.